matbesancon/hugo-site/content/post/2020-01-23-discrete-diff.markdown

 +++
 date = 2020-01-23
 draft = false
-tags = ["julia", "automatic-differentiation", "optimization", "integer", "jump"] title = "Differentiating the discrete: Automatic Differentiation meets Integer Optimization" summary = """
+tags = ["julia", "automatic-differentiation", "optimization", "integer-optimization", "jump"] title = "Differentiating the discrete: Automatic Differentiation meets Integer Optimization" summary = """
 What can automated gradient computations bring to mathematical optimizers, what does it take to compute?